-There are of course variations in the language for this representation across different loan facilities but the "no material adverse change" representation is usually along the lines:
+• No MAC representations - There are, of course, variations in the language for this representation across different loan facilities but the no MAC representation is usually along the lines:

-"Since the date of the most recent financial statements delivered to the Agent there has been no material adverse change in the assets, business or financial condition of the Group".
+"Since the date of the most recent financial statements delivered to the agent there has been no material adverse change in the assets, business or financial condition of the group."

-The key thing to check with regards to this representation is whether it is given only at the date the loan agreement is signed, or whether it is a "Repeating Representation".
-There is strong logic for this representation not to be a Repeating Representation, particularly in a RBL where there are cover ratios and financial covenants to monitor the ongoing creditworthiness of the borrower/group and the asset cover provided by the Borrowing Base Assets in a precise and quantitative way.
-Nonetheless it is common to see this representation designated as a Repeating Representation and accordingly a borrower should carefully consider its ability to give this representation (if repeating) against the backdrop of recent events.
+The key thing to check with regards to this representation is whether it is given only at the date the loan agreement is signed, or whether it is a repeating representation.
+There is strong logic for this representation not to be a repeating representation, particularly in a RBL where there are cover ratios and financial covenants to monitor the ongoing creditworthiness of the borrower/group and the asset cover provided by the borrowing base assets in a precise and quantitative way.

+Nonetheless, it is common to see this representation designated as a repeating representation and accordingly a borrower should carefully consider its ability to give this representation, if repeating, against the backdrop of recent events.
-The MAC or MAE Event of default

-It is very, very common in RBLs (and indeed non-investment grade documentation more generally) for there to be an Event of Default if a "Material Adverse Change" occurs.
-There are naturally multiple variations in how MAC or MAE formulations are defined in loan agreements but typically these definitions will require there to be a material adverse change in the "
+• MAC or MAE event of default - It is very, very common in RBLs, and indeed non-investment grade documentation more generally, for there to be an event of default if a MAC occurs.
+There are naturally multiple variations in how MAC or MAE formulations are defined in loan agreements but typically these definitions will require there to be a MAC in the business, assets or financial condition of the borrower/group - so therefore a historic, look-back, test.

-business, assets or financial condition" of the borrower / group (so therefore a historic, look back, test).
-That said, it is quite common to also find references to there being a material adverse change in the "prospects" of the borrower / group which is a prospective, forward looking, test (and very vague).
+That said, it is quite common to also find references to there being a material adverse change in the prospects of the borrower/group, which is a prospective, forward-looking, test, and very vague.

-It is also common for MAC or MAE in RBLs to include a reference to "the ability of an Obligor to perform its payment / material obligations under the Finance Documents / Transaction Documents".
-Whilst the circumstances that oil and gas companies are facing could lead to a trigger on their ability to make a payment, the English courts have, in the rare cases on material adverse change, required that the change in question must be substantially affecting the relevant party's ability to perform the obligation and that the change must not be temporary or transitory.
+It is also common for MAC or MAE in RBLs to include a reference to "the ability of an obligor to perform its payment/material obligations under the finance documents/ transaction documents".

+While the circumstances that oil and gas companies are facing could lead to a trigger on their ability to make a payment, the English courts have, in the rare cases on material adverse change, required that the change in question must be substantially affecting the relevant party's ability to perform the obligation and that the change must not be temporary or transitory.

-There are also variations as to whether the test is objective or whether, as is common, the Majority Lenders (acting reasonably) have the right to determine that the event has occurred with a resulting Event of Default if they do.
+There are also variations as to whether the test is objective or whether, as is common, the majority lenders, acting reasonably, have the right to determine that the event has occurred with a resulting event of default if they do.

 Is the MAC event of default a worry for borrowers in RBLs?
 We would say generally not.
 We have never seen, or heard, of one being called by a bank group in this sector of the finance market and indeed, we have never seen or heard of banks threaten to call one.
-The reason for this is that MAC is not a precise concept and if banks were to call a MAC Event of Default in error, the potential liability for those banks could be huge.
+The reason for this is that MAC is not a precise concept and if banks were to call a MAC event of default in error, the potential liability for those banks could be huge.

-In practice, banks do not accelerate or enforce security until a clear-cut Event of Default has occurred, such as a non-payment or breach of a financial covenant Event of Default.
-In addition, in the context of a RBL there is already an in-built mechanism (the scheduled "redeterminations") for the banks to resize the facility if an event occurs which impacts forecast future cash flow (and, additionally, usually a right to call for an interim redetermination if a sudden material and adverse event occurs).
+In practice, banks do not accelerate or enforce security until a clear-cut event of default has occurred, such as a non-payment or breach of a financial covenant event of default.
+In addition, in the context of an RBL there is already an in-built mechanism, the scheduled redeterminations, for the banks to resize the facility if an event occurs that impacts forecast future cashflow - and, additionally, usually a right to call for an interim redetermination if a sudden material and adverse event occurs.